jdelles/library/README.md

 7/13/2021 Rethinking my decisions yesterday and playing with embedding the form directly into the html.

 7/13/2021 Got the display working!
 Got the toggle working to display/hide the new book form

+7/14/2021 Finished the requirements of the library project.
+Like my other project submissions, the design elements could use work.
+I will revisit them after getting through React and Node units.